Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsection{Optimization with Regularization}

-Optimization with regularization is a straightforward strategy to relieve unfairness in graph mining algorithms, and thus it is widely used in many existing works.
-The basic idea of regularization is to add an extra term to the objective of model utility to promote the fairness level of the algorithm output.
-Formally, the total objective $\mathscr{L}$ can be given as
+Optimization with regularization is a straightforward strategy to relieve unfairness in graph mining algorithms, and thus it is widely used among existing works.
+In general, the idea of regularization is to add an extra term to the optimization objective to promote the fairness level of the algorithm output.
+Formally, the total objective $\mathscr{L}$ is given as